Is Plastic Really Evil?

 Eventually, they will need to catch up.
 However, in the meantime, we need to do our individual part in separating and recycling our own plastic waste and not sending it to landfill as well as also not purchasing items with single use plastic in them.

-Our products at Thredgards are used for packaging, engineering, automotive and the oil and gas industry.
-All of them can be recycled and/or re-used.
+You can use our products at Thredgards for packaging, engineering, automotive and the oil and gas industry.
+You can also recycle and/or re-use them.

-A great 2 minute video has been created by the Economist – please view this below as it’s very enlightening.
+The Economist has created a great 2 minute video – please view this here as it’s very enlightening.

 Thanks for reading our blog